|Texas Institute of Orthopedic Surgery & Sports Medicine, PLLC

 Fax: (817) 421-6060

-A complete tear of the patellar tendon is a disabling injury.
-It usually requires surgery to regain full knee function.
+Small tears of the tendon can make it difficult to walk and participate in other daily activities.
+A large tear of the patellar tendon is a disabling injury.
+It usually requires surgery and physical therapy to regain full knee function.

 The patella is attached to the quadriceps muscles by the quadriceps tendon.
 Working together, the quadriceps muscles, quadriceps tendon and patellar tendon straighten the knee.